 Recently the usage of both Microsoft Teams and Zoom has boomed!
-With millions of new installations of both Microsoft Teams and Zoom we thought it would be useful to compare the everyday features that we believe most businesses would want to use:
+With millions of new installations of both Microsoft Teams and Zoom, we thought it would be useful to compare the everyday features.
+These are features that we believe most businesses would want to use:

 As the above table clearly shows, the differences between Zoom and Teams are really in the detail.
 Let’s take a deeper dive into some of the features…

-Zoom boasts an extra 50 users per meeting than Team’ 250 limit.
-However, the real benefit comes to light when you consider how many videos can be seen on the screen at any given time… Zoom allows up to 49 videos to be shown on screen, whereas Teams allows only 4, then switching and scrolling is required.
+Zoom boasts an extra 50 users per meeting than Team’s 250 limit.
+However, the real benefit comes to light when you consider how many videos can be seen on the screen at any given time.
+Zoom allows up to 49 videos to be shown on screen, whereas Teams allows only 4, then switching and scrolling is required.

 Both platforms offer security for around user and meeting access.
 Historically Zoom has had security and privacy concerns in the media.
 Zoom have been actively addressing these concerns and updating the application to resolve problems.
 The biggest issue was meeting hosts not actually setting passwords on their meetings, therefore allowing people to jump into a meeting without invitation, rather than any problem with the application itself.

 Files can be shared with ease across Zoom and Teams.
-Zoom’s capabilities stop there however, with Teams boasting the ability to collaboratively edit files and documents in real time, providing the user has Office 365.
+However, Zoom’s capabilities stop there, with Teams boasting the ability to collaboratively edit files and documents in real-time, providing the user with Office 365.

-Both platforms have been rapidly integrating with other software applications and both Zoom and Microsoft have a lot of integrations to tap into.
+Both platforms have been rapidly integrating with other software applications.
+Both Zoom and Microsoft have a lot of integrations to tap into.
 Microsoft Teams stands out because of its profound integrations with the Microsoft 365 environment.
 Zoom also comes with a host of add-ons available to browse through too.

-The most common way to combine Zoom with other tools is to use the Zoom technology as a bolt-on to your other apps.
-For instance, you can bring Zoom into Slack, so that all of your video meetings go through Zoom, instead of the Slack in-built solution.
+The most common way to combine Zoom with other tools is to use Zoom technology as a bolt-on to your other apps.
+For instance, you can bring Zoom into Slack, so that all of your video meetings go through Zoom.

 There is a free trial available for both Teams and Zoom.
 If you already use Microsoft 365 then perhaps you are more inclined to use Microsoft Teams as it is included in all the popular subscription plans including Microsoft Business.